DHTMLX/docs-spreadsheet/docs/api/spreadsheet_addcolumn_method.md

 @short: adds a new column into the spreadsheet

+@signature:

 @params:
-- cell		string			the id of the cell that contains the id of a column that should be added
+`cell: string` - the id of the cell that contains the id of a column that should be added

 @example:
 // adds an empty "G" column